Kenshin/test-flow/README.md

 >>>>>>> origin/feature/feature-user-a

 modify test by KEN-WORK3
 modify test by KEN-WORK3 for MinGW
+modify test start test03 by KEN-WORK3 for MinGW